My Triumph Scrambler — a 2014 air/oil-cooled fuel-injected model — was a motorcycle that I loved from the moment it fired up.

 “This is not a machine for taking any farther off-road than the end of your driveway.
 It is meant to be an entry-level big bike with 1960s off-road styling.
 Think of it as something to ride down to the beach after work.” — Telegraph

-“The Scrambler is a model where convenience and cool are arguably more important to likely customers than actual performance… for anyone looking for even slightly more sporting tarmac manners, the Scrambler will seem frankly underpowered and rather bland.
-The Scrambler’s true natural habitat, is city streets, especially traffic-clogged roads.” — Two.tv
+“The Scrambler is a model where convenience and cool are arguably more important to likely customers than actual performance… for anyone looking for even slightly more sporting tarmac manners, the Scrambler will seem frankly underpowered and rather bland.” — Two.tv

 “A Sunday morning or commuter bike.
 Let’s be brutally honest here.
 Despite its name, you’d have to be brave to take this 205kg bike very far from the Tarmac.” – Autotrader South Africa